stormont/resume/README.md

 Accumulative experience working with languages across different industry (as in "production/released code") roles:

 * C++: 5 years of experience.
-* C#: 6 years of experience.
+* C#: 8 years of experience.
 * C: 3 years of experience.
 * Java (Android): 3 years of experience.
-* Elm: 2 years of experience.
+* Elm: 3 years of experience.
 * Haskell: 2 years of experience.
-* Python: 1 year of experience (primarily focused on machine learning/artificial intelligence).
+* Python: 2 years of experience (primarily focused on machine learning/artificial intelligence).
 * JavaScript (AngularJS): 1 year of experience.
 * Databases (MS SQL, SQLite): 1 year of experience.
 * ASM: 6 months of experience.
-* Bluetooth Low Energy and ANT+ fitness devices: 1 year of experience.
+* Bluetooth Low Energy and ANT+ fitness devices: 2 years of experience.

 Non-professional experience with: Node JS, Docker, microcontrollers.

 ## Work Experience

-#### Senior Software Engineer at [Trainer Road](https://www.trainerroad.com) (2015-12 to present)
+#### Senior Software Engineer at [Trainer Road](https://www.trainerroad.com) (2015-12 to 2018-01)

 I work as a member of a small team developing client apps across most major consumer platforms (iOS, Android, Windows, Mac).
 My focus is on everything from UI to lower-level services like cloud synchronization, local database interaction, and connecting to/interacting with Bluetooth and ANT+ fitness devices.
-Most of the code is C#, while some of the fitness device code is C/C++, with a bit of Objective C for the iOS app.
+Most of the code is C#, while some of the fitness device code is C/C++, with a bit of Objective-C for the iOS app.

 This team is heavily focused on independent learners and workers.
 Individuals are expected to produce rapid, high-quality work, while also not being bashful to reach out to others for assistance when necessary.